Cognigy/WebchatWidget/docs/css-customization.md

 }
 ```
 * *webchat-message-row + agent*
-The class for the agent message when using hadnover in the chat, containing the message and the avatar logo.
+The class for the agent message when using handover in the chat, containing the message and the avatar logo.
 ```CSS
 [data-cognigy-webchat-root] [data-cognigy-webchat].webchat .webchat-message-row.agent {